brugal/wolfcamql/README-wolfcam.txt

 * /runfx and /runfxat to run arbitrary scripts and add effects independent of game events and can be used as a generic scripting system

   /runfx <fx name> [origin0] [origin1] [origin2] [dir0] [dir1] [dir2] [velocity0] [velocity1] [velocity2]
-       if origin0 --> dir2 not given will uses current freecam or 1st person view settings.
+       if origin, dir, or velocity not given, it will use current freecam or 1st person view values.

   /runfxat <'now' | server time | clock time> <fx name> [origin0] [origin1] [origin2] [dir0] [dir1] [dir2] [velocity0] [velocity1] [velocity2]